TimidLion/TIL/Machine_learning/DeepLearning/jointly_trained.md

 ## jointly trained

-Not having important meaning, but just saying that combining **two network models**
+Not having important meaning, but just saying combining **two network models**

 ex) In RNN Encoder-Decoder model[1], two networks(Encoder, Decoder) are jointly trained to maximize the conditional probability of the target sequence given a source sequence.